 a better idea, please contact me.
 I will be happy to incorporate your suggestions into the main code.
 The SLAVE, or Receive Code goes to the Car,

 and the MASTER or transmit code goes to the Controller!

 1) Connect the Super Smart Car Arduino Mega to the computer with the Arduino IDE software.
 Verify then Upload SuperSmartCarSlave to the Car.
 Check that the correct Arduino Mega and proper Port is chosen in the IDE before trying it.
 You can leave the Cars power switched off for this.
 The USB connection will power the Arduino Mega for the process.

 2) Connect the Remote Controller's Arduino Uno to the computer with the Arduino IDE software.
 Verify then Upload SuperSmartCarMaster to the Controller.
 Again the Battery power can be switched off because the USB connection to the computer will provide power for the process.
-Once completed, follow this standard procedure for powering your new toy...
+Hold the Controller so the Antenna is to your left.
+This situates the X and Y axis appropriately.
+Once completed, follow this standard procedure for powering your new learning tool...